makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 The "parents" directive contains the two parents because "parents" is an accumulated value but alias which is not one will contain only the first value given.
 The second value will be ignored.
+(the first will be not necessary the value given in the first call because of the states orchestration in salt.
+It will be the first value for which the accumulator is called)

 The value for "use" is set because it was not given the first time.